timmyades3/creative-agency-template/README.md

 ## Demo

-You can view a live demo of the clone on this [GitHub Page](https://yourusername.github.io/creative-agency-template-clone/).
+You can view a live demo of the clone on this [LINK](https://creative-agency-temp.vercel.app).

 ## Features